Jean-Vincent d'Abbadie de Saint-Castin: Early life

 Saint-Castin was born at Escout, Béarn, France, to Jean-Jacques d'Abbadie and Isabeau de Béarn-Bonasse, the youngest of three sons.
 Little is known of his early years other than he lost his mother in infancy and his father before his teens.
 He left for Canada at the age of thirteen as an ensign in the army, as was suitable for the youngest son of a noble.

 He was likely part of Alexandre de Prouville's campaign against the Iroquois in 1666 although his name does not appear in surviving records until 1670 when he was part of the repossession of Acadia by the French.
 In the Penobscot River area he gained his knowledge of the Penobscot and was eventually adopted into a local tribe.

 In 1674, along with the governor of Acadia, Castin was taken to Boston as a prisoner in the Dutch-led conquest of Acadia, who renamed the colony New Holland.
-After he returned from Boston, Governor Frontenac gave Castin the task of allying the Abenaki with the French and recaptured the former capital of Acadia, Fort Pentagouet the following year (1675) during King Philips War.
+After he returned from Boston, Governor Frontenac gave Castin the task of allying the Abenaki with the French, which he did.
+Together they recaptured the former capital of Acadia, Fort Pentagouet the following year (1675) during the Northeast Coast campaign of King Philips War.
 He took this role seriously and, while he became the third Baron de Saint-Castin on the death of his elder brother that year, he appears to have devoted his time to becoming an Abenaki.

 During King William's War, after Benjamin Church successfully defended a group of English settlers at Falmouth, Maine in the autumn of 1689, Castin returned to the village in May 1690 with over 400 soldiers and destroyed the village.